Atmore, Alabama: Education

+Infrastructure

 Transportation

-Atmore is close to Interstate 65 (to the north).
-US Highway 31 and Alabama Highway 21 pass through the center of the city.
+US Highway 31 and Alabama Highway 21 pass through the city.

-In addition, the town is home to Atmore Municipal Airport with a 4,952 foot long runway.
+Atmore Municipal Airport features a 4952 ft runway.

 The town is serviced by two freight railroads, the Alabama and Gulf Coast Railway and CSX.
-Historically, Atmore was home to a Frisco Railway station, served by a section of the railroad's Sunnyland passenger train north to Tupelo, Mississippi and Memphis, Tennessee, and south to Pensacola, Florida.
+Historically, Atmore had a Frisco Railway station, served by a section of the railroad's Sunnyland passenger train.
 A Louisville and Nashville station was a stop for the Azalean (Cincinnati-New Orleans), the Piedmont Limited (New York-New Orleans) and local Montgomery-New Orleans trains.
-The Frisco service ended in 1955, and the L&N in 1971.
-Atmore station was later served by Amtrak's Gulf Breeze train (Birmingham-Montgomery-Mobile) until that service ended in 1995.
+The Frisco service ended in 1955, and the Louisville and Nashville in 1971.
+Atmore station was later served by Amtrak's Gulf Breeze train (Birmingham-Montgomery-Mobile) until that service ended in 1995.It was served by the Sunset Limited until 2005 when Katrina cut the tracks.

+Escambia County Alabama Transit System provides dial-a-ride bus service throughout the city and county.

-Health care and recreation
+Health care

 Atmore Community Hospital, an affiliate of Infirmary Health Systems of Mobile, offers full acute care in a two-story facility.

-Atmore has several recreational and sports facilities, including Atmore Heritage Park and Claude D. Kelley State Park.

-Local events

-Mayfest — On the first Saturday in May at Tom Byrne Park, Atmore celebrates Mayfest with sports events, arts and crafts and a variety of food.
-There are many different forms of entertainment, including a Beautiful Baby Contest and a Pooch Parade.

-Old-Time Fiddlers' Convention — Musicians from across the state come to Atmore the third Saturday in July to compete for prizes in the fiddle, guitar, banjo, mandolin, and bands and vocals division.

-A Taste of the South — Held annually at Heritage Park in September, A Taste of the South is an evening of entertainment and local food from the area's best cooks.

-Williams Station Day — Held the fourth Saturday of October, Williams Station Day celebrates Atmore's history beginning in 1866 as Williams Station.
-The event includes an arts and crafts show, an old time fiddlers' tent, professional entertainment, a model train show, and sugar cane mill.

-Poarch Creek Indian Pow-wow — The local Poarch Creek Indians host an authentic Thanksgiving annually.
-Visitors enjoy turkey, dressing, and roasted corn as dancers from many tribes gather to compete.
-Over 100 booths display arts and crafts, quilts and other keepsakes of the Creek Indian culture.